mocra/fmdb-migration-manager/README.markdown

 before any database activities are performed.
 This will ensure that any new migrations are executed before any database queries/statements can be accidently executed on a stale schema.

-First connected to your SQLite database:

-    FMDatabase* db = [FMDatabase databaseWithPath:@"/tmp/tmp.db"];
-    [db open];

-Then send all your migration subclasses to the manager, which will determine which need to be executed:
+Setup your list of migration subclasses and send them to the manager, which will determine which need to be executed:

     NSArray *migrations = [NSArray arrayWithObjects:
         [CreateStudents migration], // 1